 In general, Amex has the least generous earning schemes, the smallest sign-up bonuses and the biggest annual fees of the three big rewards programs.
 What makes the Membership Rewards program so valuable, though, is that it also has the most airline transfer partners.
 It may be a bit harder to earn Membership Rewards points, but once you have them you have a lot more redemption options.

-The three standout cards in the Amex lineup are the Premier Rewards Gold Card from American Express, the Amex EveryDay® Preferred Credit Card and the Business Gold Rewards Card.
+The three standout cards in the Amex lineup are the American Express® Premier Rewards Gold Card, the Amex EveryDay® Preferred Credit Card and the Business Gold Rewards Card.
 All of them offer triple miles for certain purchases.

-The Premier Rewards Gold Card from American Express may be the best earner of the bunch.
+The American Express® Premier Rewards Gold Card may be the best earner of the bunch.
 You’ll get triple miles for airfare and double miles for dining out, gas and groceries.
 If you travel often, you probably spend a lot on airfare and at restaurants.
 Even if you don’t, the card is great because gas and groceries are things you are likely to buy frequently.